 \section{Introduction}

-IceCube is a neutrino observatory that studies the most extreme phenomena in the universe by observing neutrinos \citep{aartsen1612jinst}.
-Examples include Gamma-ray Bursts, Active Galactic Nuclei, and recently discovered neutrinos emitted by the Milky Way \citep{icecube2023observation}.
-Neutrino Events Reconstruction such as angle reconstruction and energy reconstruction are crucial in the observation of neutrinos.
-Traditionally, to perform the reconstruction, we used Machine Learning algorithm that mostly based on Convolutional Neural Network (CNN) \citep{aiello2020event, abbasi2021convolutional, eller2023flexible}, or Graph Neural Network (GNN), \citep{abbasi2022graph, sogaard2022graphnet}.
+IceCube is a neutrino observatory that studies the most extreme phenomena in the universe by observing neutrinos \cite{aartsen1612jinst}.
+Examples include Gamma-ray Bursts, Active Galactic Nuclei, and recently discovered neutrinos emitted by the Milky Way \cite{icecube2023observation}.
+Neutrino Events Reconstruction such as direction reconstruction and energy reconstruction are crucial in the observation of neutrinos.
+Traditionally, to perform the reconstruction, we would use maximum likelihood methods or Machine Learning models that mostly based on Convolutional Neural Networks (CNNs) \cite{abbasi2021convolutional, eller2023flexible, aiello2020event, hunnefeld2021combining, peterson20232d}, or Graph Neural Networks (GNNs), \cite{abbasi2022graph, sogaard2022graphnet}.

-In order to encourage the development of innovative solutions to improve the accuracy and efficiency of Neutrino Event Reconstruction, the Kaggle competition “IceCube -- Neutrinos in Deep Ice” \citep{eller2023public} was held between January 19, 2023 and April 19, 2023.
+In order to encourage the development of innovative solutions to improve the accuracy and efficiency of Neutrino Events Reconstruction, the Kaggle competition ``IceCube -- Neutrinos in Deep Ice'' \cite{eller2023public} was held between January 19, 2023 and April 19, 2023.
 Most top solutions use Transformer or $\texttt{GraphNeT}$ integrated with Transformer.
-Transformer is traditionally used for Natural Language Processing \citep{vaswani2017attention}, and then Computer Vision \citep{dosovitskiy2020image} by introducing the idea of class token (cls token) and only using the encoder part of the full Transformer.
-Transformer for vision is typically called Vision Transformer (ViT).
+Transformer is traditionally used for Natural Language Processing \cite{vaswani2017attention}, and then Computer Vision \cite{dosovitskiy2020image} by introducing the idea of class token (cls token) and only using the encoder part of the full Transformer, which is called Vision Transformer (ViT).
 Transformer is powerful that it can learn the position information of a sentence or a picture.

-In particular, the $2^{\textrm{nd}}$ place solution IceMix uses BEiT v2 \citep{peng2022beit} block as encoder.
+In particular, the $2^{\textrm{nd}}$ place solution IceMix uses BEiT v2 \cite{peng2022beit} block as encoder.
 BEiT v2 uses semantic-rich visual tokenizer as the reconstruction target for masked prediction in Computer Vision.
 However, current models are heavy and the benefits of each other is hard to be gathered.